What is Product Development Life Cycle Management?

 In the maturity stage, sales growth levels off.
 Yet, this stage is often the most profitable since companies often find ways to increase efficiencies in manufacturing or distribution, reducing production costs.
 Incremental improvements may increase the functionality of the product, making it an even better fit for its target audience.

 Sometimes product managers adjust pricing downwards to compete more effectively in their target markets.
-Since the existing product is now known, marketing strategies may focus more on product differentiation than on brand awareness.
+Since the existing product is now known, marketing may focus more on product differentiation than on brand awareness.

 Inevitably, a product reaches a saturation point after which demand decreases.
 This is especially the case in areas where technology is rapidly changing.
 For example, the iPod was an innovative and successful product in its heyday, but demand decreased as the iPhone took over the functionality of earlier devices.
 This decline does not mean that the iPod failed as a product.
-It inevitably experienced a decline stage as the iPhone grew.
+It inevitably experienced a decline as the iPhone grew.

-During the decline stage, product managers might seek ways to reach new markets and find new potential customers to squeeze the last juice from the fruit.
+During the decline, product managers might seek ways to reach new markets and find new potential customers to squeeze the last juice from the fruit.
 In healthy companies, the product development cycle is an ongoing process where there is continuous ideation and validation of new product concepts.
 Thus new offerings are ready to take the place of products in the decline stage.

 After a product or service has been retired, several things can occur.
 For some products, there is simply a death, with no afterlife.
 The product is discontinued, sometimes replaced by a new product, and sometimes not.